gedrutten/Portfolio/content/3644QCA/Day12.md

 ---
 [< Prev](../day11) | [Home](..) | [Next >](../day13)

 Mount Tai is one of the 5 sacred mountains of China and has a long cultural history.
 There is a spiritual significance to walking up the 7000+ stairs to the top, a journey that can take 6 hours.
 Because of the time it might have taken, we went up on the gondola.
-Apparently in times passed, the emporer used to be carried to the top.
+Apparently in times past, the Emporer used to be carried to the top.

 {{< figure src="/img/3644QCA/day12/IMG_4989s.jpg" link="/img/3644QCA/day12/IMG_4989.jpg" width="100%" >}}
 {{< figure src="/img/3644QCA/day12/P1040739.jpg" link="/img/3644QCA/day12/P1040739.jpg" width="100%" >}}